Cylinder Recovery & Disposal

 Where it is not possible to identify either the owner of the cylinder, and/or the contents of the gas cylinder, it may be necessary to employ a specialist organisation that has the technical and legal capability to collect and dispose of the gas and the cylinder.
-Several companies can help with the recovery / disposal of gases and the cylinders, including where the original supplier cannot be contacted.
-For LPG cylinders you should contact the LPG Trade Association UKLPG, who will provide advice on return or disposal of these cylinders.
+Several BCGA Member companies can help with the recovery / disposal of gases and the cylinders, including where the original supplier cannot be contacted.
+For Liquefied petroleum gas (LPG) cylinders you should contact the LPG Trade Association, Liquid Gas UK, who will provide advice on return or disposal of these cylinders.

-Within BCGA cylinder recovery and disposal is the responsibility of Technical Sub-Committee (TSC) 8.
-Members can access information on TSC8 via the ‘Members' area.
+Within BCGA cylinder recovery and disposal is the responsibility of Technical Sub-Committee (TSC) 2.
+Members can access information on TSC2 via the ‘Members' area.

 - BCGA CP 18 - The safe storage handling and use of special gases

 - BCGA CP 44 - The storage of gas cylinders

 - BCGA TIS 6 - Gas cylinder identification.
 Label and colour coding requirements

 - BCGA L 2 - The safe handling of gas cylinders at waste facilities